DanielOgorchock/OmniThing/README.md

   - Made configuration webpage have the navbar fixed to the top for better usability
   - Added CommandReturnCode InputBool type.
 Provide a command to run in the shell.
 A return code of 0 evaluates to true.
 Any other return code evaluates to false.
   - Hubitat support
+  - Added PwmOutputEsp32 which adds pwm support on esp32 using the ledc library.
 - 0.4
   - Allow for self-hosted web server configuration tool on linux platforms
   - Cmake install target support on linux systems